How does length of credit history affect credit scores?

 • Payment history: Payment history is a record of how well you make on-time payments and if you’ve had any missed or late payments.
 For both FICO and VantageScore scores, payment history is the most important factor.

 • Credit utilization: This ratio explains the difference between how much credit you are using and your total available credit.
-The Consumer Financial Protection Bureau recommends keeping your credit utilization under 30%.
+The Consumer Financial Protection Bureau (CFPB) recommends keeping your credit utilization under 30%.

 • Credit mix: A representation of the different types of credit you’re using, typically revolving and installment.
-VantageScore factors credit mix in with credit age and refers to it as depth of credit.
+VantageScore factors in credit mix with credit age and refers to it as depth of credit.

 • New credit: A measure of how recently you applied for a line of credit.
 Applying for new credit accounts typically triggers a hard inquiry on your credit reports, which can lower your credit scores temporarily.
 Opening new accounts can also bring down the average age of your credit.

-Length of credit history in a nutshell
+Key takeaways: Length of credit history

 Having a long credit history can contribute to building credit over time—as long as you use credit responsibly.